Are Data Rooms Secure?

 Secure Virtual Data Rooms & Data Room Security

-Some people believe that smoking is not bad for you or that the earth is flat, while others equally believe that secure data rooms are a safe way to securely share documents.
+Some people believe that smoking is not bad for you or that the earth is flat, while others equally believe that secure data rooms are a safe way to securely share files and documents.
 Here we explain why that is just not true.

 Is a secure data room really secure?

 Like any marketing term, it all depends on how you define ‘secure’ and what parts of the system are deemed secure in order to obtain the ‘secure’ label.

 There is only one question you need to ask a secure data room provider – “Does your system stop users sharing documents?”.